 SECTION 32.
 Alternate Members (OPTIONAL).

-The executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, with the approval of the legislative body (if different from the executive authority, as in the mayor/council form of government) may appoint ____ alternate members of the Ethics Board, who may be called upon to serve when any regular member of the Ethics Board is unable to discharge his or her duties.
+The executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, with the approval of the legislative body (if different from the executive authority, as in the mayor/council form of government) may appoint ____ alternate members of the Ethics Board who may be called upon to serve when any regular member of the Ethics Board is unable to discharge his or her duties.
 An alternate member shall be appointed for a term of ____ year(s).
 Alternate members shall meet all qualifications and be subject to all of the requirements of this ordinance that apply to regular members.

 SECTION 33.
 Facilities and Staff.

-Within the limits of the funds appropriated by the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) in the annual budget, the city shall provide the Ethics Board, with the facilities, materials, supplies, and staff needed for the conduct of its business.
+Within the limits of the funds appropriated by the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) in the annual budget, the city shall provide the Ethics Board with the facilities, materials, supplies, and staff needed for the conduct of its business.

 COMMENT SECTION 34: Including a specific date for the annual meeting allows the meeting to occur as a regular meeting and not a special meeting pursuant to the Open Records Act.